Ardmore House is a single-family house located on a typical Chicago block at the intersection of a residential street and an alleyway.

 All of the shared public areas of the home are on the second level above the alleyway - where residents spend most of the time.
 The private spaces of the home are tucked away behind a curving interior courtyard on the first level.

-The kitchen, living, and dining spaces are located on the upper level, with the bedrooms and bathrooms on the first floor.
+The kitchen, living, and dining spaces are located on the upper level, with the bedrooms and bathrooms accessed off of a curving interior courtyard on the first floor.

 All of the second floor spaces are oriented towards a 56-foot-long ribbon window that spans the length of the western façade and floods the home with natural light.
 Panoramic views capture the fullness of the surrounding neighborhood.

-The design of the second level responds to human needs of light and air and is fulfilled with ample daylighting , bringing in uninterrupted views out across the alleyway to connect the residents to their urban neighborhood.
+The design of the second level responds to human needs of light and air where the space is filled with ample daylighting, bringing in uninterrupted views out across the alleyway to connect the residents to their urban neighborhood.

-The view from the kitchen's northern façade captures the back balconies and fire-escapes of neighboring buildings, and street lamps with their meandering cabling.
+The view from the kitchen's northern façade captures the back balconies and fire-escapes of neighboring buildings, as well as street lamps with their meandering cabling.

 The design of the house communicates itself to the neighborhood.
 Rather than disguising the interior organization of the home, the house proudly enunciates its organization and seeks to share its effect.